sisk-http/website/static/docs/spec/Sisk/Core/Http/HttpServerConfiguration/IncludeRequestIdHeader.md

 public bool IncludeRequestIdHeader { get; set; }
 ```

-Gets or sets whether the server should include the "X-Request-Id" header in response headers.
+Determines whether the server should include the "X-Request-Id" header in response headers.